ethorad/GurpsSpace/README.md

 ### Limits
 Some of the planet limits can be breached by user inputs.
 For example, on the random table planets can only get resorce values in the range (-2,+2).
 The user input screen notes this, but permits entries over the full range (-5,+5).
 This could have the limit enforced, but I opted not to.
 For things which are more linked to the consistency of the planet (such as density, temperature, etc) I have tended to keep the range limits.

+### Trade volume
+Strictly the trade volume for a planet should be calculated by reference to its various trade routes to other planets, as set out on GURPS Space page 95.
+However, at this stage I haven't coded up the ability to link worlds with trade routes.
+As such, user input trade volume just asks for what proportion of the total economic value to use as the trade volume.
+For random trade volume I use the below to generate the proportion of total economic value:
+- Uncontacted homeworld: 0% trade volume, as no contact with other planets
+- Contacted homeworld: 10-40% trade volume, fairly low as expect to be reasonably sufficient so most economic activity is internal
+- Colony: 30-70% trade volume, higher volume as will generally have smaller economies and be more tightly linked back to other planets of the same civilisation
+- Outpost: 80-100% trade volume, very high as likely most goods will need to be brought in - and any stuff produced is likely for shipping back out